playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

-What would we need to do in order to add in a `console.log` whenever the `setShowChild` method is called?
+What would we need to do to add in a `console.log` whenever the `setShowChild` method is called?

 Well, we can use a lifecycle method to detect when `Child` is rendered!